 2. Don’t Blow Your Budget

 Even though you may be pre-approved for a certain amount, that doesn’t necessarily mean that is how much you should spend on a house.
 That is the maximum amount that the lender believes you could financially handle, but it may be higher than what would comfortably fit your budget.
 Take into account your current debts and figure out how much of a monthly mortgage payment you could reasonably afford after taking care of all those obligations.
 Buying more home than you can afford can stretch you too thin and increase your risk of late payments or even foreclosure.
 And remember that a first-time purchase is rarely a last-time purchase.
 It is likely that you will want to buy a different home later, so make your first purchase modest and affordable.

 Similarly, before you buy, take a long look at what it truly costs to be a homeowner.
 Most first-time homebuyers underestimate how much money will be spent on maintenance, repairs and upgrades and do not plan accordingly.
 Make sure you do not drain your savings to buy your first-home because you will likely need a good stack of cash to keep up your new place.

 4. Don’t Limit Your Loan Options

 First-time buyers are usually not familiar with all the possible mortgage loans out there but researching the options can definitely save money.
 There are traditional conventional loans of course, but there are plenty of loan programs designed to help those who have lower credit scores or less than a 20% down payment.
 Be sure to look into FHA loans, VA or USDA loans if they apply and even piggy-back mortgages.
-Call us today at 619-537-7801 to discuss what programs might be available to you.
+Call us today at 619-537-7801 x 1001 to discuss what programs might be available to you.

 5. Don’t Make Costly Credit Mistakes Before Closing